mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 - **service health**: personalized view of az services & regions, custom alerts, sharable docs about issue details, support during incidents
     - Azure's way of allowing you to *subscribe* to reports & notifications of azure service issues
+    - health advisories: problems that notify you of avoid service retirements, service interruptions and breaking changes.
     - focuses on ones you are using, looking at comms, maintenance activities and other advisories that might affect you and your stuff
     - not restricted to a particular subscription, you can choose which subscriptions, regions and services you want to track health info on
     - you'll get info on outages, planned maintenance, health and security advisories